sirgru/on.impression/ReadMe.md

 **Regular expressions are not standardized**

-The elements are not standardized, the need for escaping can be different when embedded in different languages, the engines can have their own quirks or bugs.
+The expressions are not standardized, the need for escaping can be different when embedded in different languages, the engines can have their own quirks or bugs.
 The engines can be of different types and have different performance characteristics.

 In practice, the problem is that a regex from one language cannot be used as-is in another language.